canro91/canro91.github.io/_posts/2020-03-06-TheArtOfUnitTestingReview.md

 tags: books
 ---

 This is THE book to learn how to write unit tests.
-It starts from the definition of an unit test to how to implement them at your organization.
+It starts from the definition of a unit test to how to implement them at your organization.
 Although, it covers extensively the subject, it doesn't advocate writing unit tests before or after the production code.

 "The Art of Unit Testing" teaches to treat your tests the same way you treat production code.
 Sometimes, tests aren't treated as code that needs to be taken care of.
 You should have test reviews, instead of only code reviews.
 Your tests are your safety net, so do not let them rot.

 ## Naming convention

-**Use `UnitOfWork_Scenario_ExpectedBehaviour` for your test names**.
+**Use UnitOfWork_Scenario_ExpectedBehaviour for your test names**.
 You can read it as follow: when calling `UnitOfWork` with `Scenario`, then `ExpectedBehaviour`.

-A [Unit of Work](https://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html?rq=unit%20test) is any logic exposed through public methods that returns value, changes the state of the system or makes an external invocation.
+In this naming convention, a [Unit of Work](https://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html?rq=unit%20test) is any logic exposed through public methods that returns value, changes the state of the system or makes an external invocation.

 With this naming convention is clear the logic under test, the inputs and the expected result.
 You will end up with long test names, but it's OK to have long test names for the sake of readability.

-## Builders vs `SetUp`
+## Builders vs SetUp methods

-**Use builders instead of `SetUp` methods**.
+**Use builders instead of SetUp methods**.
 Tests should be isolated from other tests.
 Sometimes, `SetUp` methods create shared state among your tests.
 You will find tests that passes in isolation but don't pass alongside other tests and tests that need to be run many times to pass.

 Often `SetUp` methods end up with initialization for only some tests.
 Tests should create their own world.
-So, initialize what's need inside every test using builders.
+So, initialize what's needed inside every test using builders.

 <figure>
 <img src="https://images.unsplash.com/photo-1447752875215-b2761acb3c5d?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MXwxfDB8MXxhbGx8fHx8fHx8fA&ixlib=rb-1.2.1&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=600" alt="The Art of Unit Testing Takeaways" />